ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 The next item on the list in the first tab is the **Referrer-Policy**.
 This, if enabled, allows you to choose how much of your potential website data is transferred to another website if a link, or other HTML object, is clicked upon on your website.

-Commonly, we see this set as an HTML attribute on &lt;a&gt; tags, where you might format a link as &lt;a href=”https://someplace.com” rel=”noreferrer”>Click Me</a&gt;.
+Commonly, we see this set as an HTML attribute on &lt;a&gt; tags, where you might format a link as &lt;a href=”https://someplace.com” rel=”noreferrer”&gt;Click Me&lt;/a&gt;.
 The noreferrer tag keeps the details of the sending webpage a secret from the receiving webpage.
 It does this by removing the referral info from the HTTP header of the webpage.

 Being aware of the data your website might ‘leak’ to another website you link to is an important part of securing your website and its users.